Diving in Fiji

 Fiji has three official languages: Fijian, English and Hindi (a Fijian

-form of Hindi spoken by the Indian population).
+form of Hindi spoken by the Indian population which is different than Hindi spoken in India).
 There are also many

 Fijian dialects which are spoken by the indigenous Fijians (Bauan is the

-The currency is the Fijian dollar.
+The currency is the Fijian dollar (FJD).
 For the current exchange rate click here.
 Major

 credit cards are welcomed by hotels, restaurants, shops, rental car agencies,